-Transaction identifier: the transaction identifier data object shall contain one transaction identifier, and this shall be the Transaction Identifier in the call setup message from the network.
+Transaction identifier: the transaction identifier data object shall contain one transaction identifier.

 Address: the address data object holds the Calling Party number received by the terminal in the call setup message.
 If the Calling Party number is included in the call setup message, the terminal shall include the Address object, otherwise the terminal shall not include the Address object.